ktg441/Cookin-Boiler/README.md

 Scene is in progress <br />
 Ray casting is set up, the lights are set up <br />
 Cutting is still in progress <br />
-•	Summary of work done in the past week<br />
+•	Summary of work done in the past week
 1. Created git repository<br />
 2. Made a few models for the kitchen: knife, mug, etc.<br />
 3. Set up the kitchen scene with everything<br />